foundata/guidelines/ansible-style-guide.md

 * Ansible uses `snake_case` for module names and parameters.
 As this convention influences a wide range of playbooks, it is logical to extend it to variable names, even though they are not technically restricted to this format.
 * Names of plugins, roles, and most parts of Ansible must follow Python namespace rules, which disallow certain characters, such as hyphens  (`-`) or dots (`.`).
 See [StackOverflow](https://stackoverflow.com/a/37831973), [Galaxy Issue 775](https://github.com/ansible/galaxy/issues/775), and a [comment from Issue 779](https://github.com/ansible/galaxy/issues/779#issuecomment-401632750) for more information:
   > For that to work, namespaces need to be Python compatible, which means they can’t contain ‘-’.
 * Refer to the [Ansible Galaxy documentation on role names](https://galaxy.ansible.com/docs/contributing/creating_role.html#role-names) for additional guidance.
+* Role variables, registered variables, and custom facts are not truly local—they persist globally and can pollute the namespace.
+Prefixing them with the role name reduces conflicts, while two underscores indicate they are internal.
+This applies to variables set by set_fact and register, as they remain after the role completes.
+The two underscores for internal variables is [a community convention](https://redhat-cop.github.io/automation-good-practices/#_naming_parameters).